-Estimated Energy Requirement (EER) is a tool used for determining the projected energy requirement for keeping energy balance according to many aspects like according to your sex, age, height, weight, and activity levels in healthy, normal-weight people.
+Estimated Energy Requirement (EER) is a tool used for determining the projected energy requirement for keeping energy balance according to many aspects according to sex, age, height, weight, and activity levels in healthy, normal-weight people.

-Our accurate Estimated Energy Requirement Calculator determines the daily recommended caloric intake to keep your current bodyweight.
+Our accurate Estimated Energy Requirement Calculator determines the daily recommended caloric intake to keep your current body weight.